TennisVisuals/mcp-charting-points-parser/examples/shotsAndPoints.md

 > s.analyses[1].distribution.length
 1934
 ```
-There are 1934 sets and 115,484 points in the 852 Matches of the MCP archive of Men's matches.
+There are 1934 sets and 115,484 points in the 852 Matches of the MCP Women's archive.
 ```
 > s.total_shots
 1244120